 One advantage the violin has over other instruments is that it comes with a full cupboard of iconography.
-Not a month goes by when the violin's image is not dragged out to sell insurance, banking, real estate, holidays, magazines, lifestyle, and music itself.
-So, when Tom Demeyer of Steim showed me his pre-Jitter MIDI-to-image program in 1997, I was ready with the entire Rosenberg Archives, from Paganini to Pornography (12).
-(I once suggested to Tom that if my violin crashed as much as his Mac, I would put it on the bonfire).
-Mapping bow gesture to violin image is an exciting area, but it is difficult to move into the space beyond the constraints of film music; it's the old maxim of getting beyond the sum of the parts-the eye is so greedy.
-Much of the time I had to be content with a kind of synaesthetic counterpoint comparable to the way good hörspiel functions except with crossbred medium.
-My favorite improvisatory moment was the parallel interplay between two waving violin bows and the image of wipers on a dirty car windscreen as it headed outback to the vanishing point.
-(Since the arrival of Jitter, I see that most artists ignore this challenge, preferring digital abstraction that cannot fail in any context.)
+Not a month goes by when the violin's image is not dragged out to sell insurance, banking, real estate, holidays, magazines, lifestyle and music itself.
+So, when Tom Demeyer of STEIM showed me his pre-Jitter MIDIto-image program in 1997, I was ready to participate with the entire Rosenberg Archives of collected violin imagery, from Paganini to Pornography [18].
+Mapping bow gesture to violin image is an exciting area, but it is a challenge to move into the space beyond the constraints of film music; it's the old maxim of getting beyond the sum of the parts-the eye is so greedy [19].

-Neal Farwell's interactive project of 2001, even without the play of MIDI-generated imagery, investigates the whole cultural and social baggage of what it means to play second violin and not first.
-"My Funny Fiddle project has been dormant for some years.
-Its aim wasn't to synthesize a string sound (I'd prefer the violin for that), but to make a new interface instrument that could draw on some of the trained technique, visual theatre and audience legibility, traditions of showmanship and real or simulated virtuosity..."(13).
+Neal Farwell's interactive project of 2001, even without the play of MIDIgenerated imagery, investigates all the cultural and social baggage of what it means to play second violin and not first.

+My Funny Fiddle project has been dormant for some years.
+Its aim wasn't to synthesize a string sound (I'd prefer the violin for that), but to make a new interface instrument that could draw on some of the trained technique, visual theatre and audience legibility, traditions of showmanship and real or simulated virtuosity [20].